-I hope you already aware or you already install the GNS3 in your machine.
-If not, you can refer the following links to understand & download the GNS3 Network Simulator for Windows or Linux machine.
+I hope you already aware or you already install the GNS3 on your machine.
+If not, you can refer to the following links to understand & download the GNS3 Network Simulator for Windows or Linux machines.
 Basically, GNS3 is a Great Network Simulator tool on which you can run many Network & Network Security appliances.

 - GNS3 Quick Overview